Recital & Jury Repertoire Submission Policy

-Students must submit their repertoire for the 10-minute Concert, Recital, Midterm, and Final Jury in advance.
-Repertoire is decided based on the Repertoire Requirements manual and discussion between the student and their private lesson instructor.
+Students must submit their repertoire for the 10-minute Concert, Recital, Technical Exam, and Final Jury in advance.
+Repertoire is decided based on the Repertoire Requirements manual and discussion between the student and their lesson instructor.
 Students must submit their repertoire through the appropriate repertoire forms.
+At the time of submission, hard copies of each score must also be submitted to the Academic Affairs Office.

-The deadlines for the concerts and juries repertoire submission are listed below.
-Exact dates are indicated on the Academic Calendar for the current semester.
-Once the student submits their repertoire form, the Office of Academic Affairs will check whether they satisfy the Repertoire Requirements for their current year and instrument.
+The deadline for all evaluation repertoire submissions is two weeks after the term begins.
+The exact dates for the current term are indicated on the Academic Calendar.
+Once the student submits their repertoire form, the Chair of each department will check whether they satisfy the repertoire requirements for their current year and program.

 Changes to Repertoire

-In this case, students who want to change their repertoire must submit the Change of Repertoire Form and get the signature of their Chair and the AVPAA.
+In this case, students who wish to change their repertoire must submit the Change of Repertoire Form along with updated scores and get the signature of their Chair and the VPAA.

 The title of the pieces.